click to view a representation of the War Office User Handbook for this rifle

 Supplies can be made available for civilian rifle clubs through the N.S.R.A. if the demand warrants placing a bulk order.
 Price will depend on quantity and will be subject to negotiation with the Ministry of Supply.

-A particularly interesting development point, in the history of the No.8 rifle, came to light only very recently (early 2011).
+A particularly interesting development point, in the history of the No.8 rifle, came to light only in early 2011.

 Further research by Capt.
-Peter Laidler from the Small Arms School at Warminster has only lately revealed the existence of what can best be described as a Rifle No.8"T".
+Peter Laidler from the Small Arms School at Warminster has revealed the existence of what can best be described as a Rifle No.8"T".

 Captain Laidler has kindly afforded us permission to here copy his notes on the subject.

 ’….the sniper gains little in value in shooting in the indoor range or theatre as he cannot use the No.8 rifle fitted with the No32 telescope or in darkness, with the IWS.
 It is suggested that fitting the (L42) rifle sight pads to the No.8 rifle would enable the No.32 sight and IWS to it for use indoors.
 ITDU are to trial the suggested proposal and to assess the adjustment that would need to be made to the No32 telescope and the IWS when fitted to and fired using the No8 rifle at 25 yards’

 [Notes: (1) See - 'IWS' (Individual Weapon Sight); (2) The ITDU is the 'Infantry Trials and Development Unit' at Warminster : Ed]